-On occasion I explain the Gospel story to someone who is not a believer by using the Old Testament Day of Atonement or Yom Kippur.
+On occasion I explained the Gospel story to someone who is not a believer by using the Old Testament Day of Atonement or Yom Kippur.
 I have seen people come to Christ this way and it be that moment when they say, “I have never heard that before.”
 You see Jesus wasn’t a blonde haired blue eyed American boy.
 He was the Jewish Messiah and the completion to the Jewish faith.
 He was born into a Jewish family and lived a human life without sin.
 He understands us and empathizes with our weaknesses (Hebrews 4:15).

 The way I explain the Gospel using Yom Kippur is I talk about the people of Israel gathering.
 I talk about the sacrifices of animals that were made.
 I also talk about the high priest going behind the curtain to sacrifice the bull.
 I talk about the blood shed.
 Oh what a bloody salvation!